jacechua/data-visualisation/README.md

 # Visual
-Visual is a personal compilation of tools and techniques for effective data visualisation.
+Visual is a collection of tools and techniques for effective data visualisation.